 Torbay

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Torbay local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Torbay, on Devon’s south coast, is known as the “English Riviera,” with a coastline of sandy beaches, cliffs, and harbours.
+Overview ⁞ Torbay, on Devon’s south coast, is known as the “English Riviera,” with a coastline of sandy beaches, cliffs, and harbours.
 It includes the towns of Torquay, Paignton, and Brixham, each with its own character: Torquay with its palm-lined seafront and marina, Paignton with its pier and family attractions, and Brixham as a working fishing port with colourful cottages.
 The coast includes coves, headlands, and the UNESCO-recognised Geopark, reflecting its geological heritage.
 The blend of resort towns and natural scenery makes Torbay distinctive.

+Who governs Torbay?
 The local government for this district is: Torbay Council (Unitary Authority).

 Constituencies in Torbay